Afriqiyah Airways Flight 771

-Afriqiyah Airways Flight 771 was a scheduled international Afriqiyah Airways passenger flight that crashed on 12 May 2010 at about 06:01 local time (04:01 UTC) on approach to Tripoli International Airport, about 1200 m short of the runway.
+Afriqiyah Airways Flight 771 was a scheduled international Afriqiyah Airways passenger flight from Johannesburg, South Africa to Tripoli, Libya.
+On 12 May 2010 at about 06:01 (04:01 UTC) while on approach to Tripoli International Airport, the aircraft operating the flight, an Airbus A330-200, crashed about 1200 m short of the runway.
 Of the 104 passengers and crew on board, 103 were killed.
 The sole survivor was a 9-year-old Dutch boy.

-The crash of Flight 771 was the third hull-loss of an Airbus A330 involving fatalities, occurring eleven months after the crash of Air France Flight 447.
+The crash of Flight 771 was the deadliest aviation disaster in Libya since the crash of Libyan Arab Airlines Flight 1103 in 1992.
+This was also the third hull-loss of an Airbus A330 involving fatalities, occurring eleven months after the crash of Air France Flight 447.
+The crash was also the first fatal accident in the operational history of Afriqiyah Airways.

+The investigation, led by the Libyan Civil Aviation Authority, concluded that the crash was caused by pilot error.
+Following a series of misunderstandings between the pilots, the flight failed to stabilise its approach, causing the already fatigued crew to execute a missed approach.
+While initiating the go-around, they suffered somatogravic illusion.
+They then applied nose-down input at low altitude and caused the aircraft to slam onto terrain.

+Background

-Aircraft and crew
+Aircraft

-The aircraft was an Airbus A330-202, registration 5A-ONG, manufacturer's serial number (MSN) 1024, fitted with two General Electric CF6-80E1A4 engines.
-It first flew on 12 August 2009 and was delivered to Afriqiyah Airways on 8 September 2009.
-At the time of the accident, it had approximately 1,600 hours total flying time and about 420 take-off and landing cycles.
+The aircraft involved was an Airbus A330-202 registered as 5A-ONG with serial number 1024, fitted with two General Electric CF6-80E1A4 engines.
+It entered service with Afriqiyah Airways on 15 September 2009.
+At the time of the accident, it had logged approximately 2,175 hours total flying time in 572 take-off and landing cycles.
 It was configured for a capacity of 230 passengers and 13 crew, including 30 business class seats and 200 economy class seats.
-This particular flight carried 93 passengers and 11 crew.
-Most of the passengers were Dutch citizens returning from holiday in South Africa.
-An airport official stated that 13 Libyans, both passengers and crew, as well 70 Dutch nationals had died in the crash.